autonity/docs.autonity.org/concepts/staking/index.md

 The Liquid Newton holder can transfer ownership of the token by sending to another network participant using the Liquid Newton contract's ERC20 `transfer()` function.
 Upon receipt of Liquid Newton the holder becomes a delegator to the associated validator and has a claim to staked Newton.

 Redemption of Liquid Newton for Newton stake token is by unbonding.
-The Liquid Newton holder can unbond stake from a validator and redeem Newton at any time subject to the unbonding period set for the chain.
-On unbonding the bonded stake remains locked for the duration of an [unbonding period](/glossary/#unbonding-period) during which it is not transferrable and remains subject to any [slashing penalties](/glossary/#slashing-penalty) applied to the validator in that period.
-Stake redemption takes place at the end of the epoch in which the unbonding period falls.
-At this point the validator's stake pool is reduced by the unbonded amount and Newton is returned to the staker.
+The Liquid Newton holder can unbond stake from a validator and redeem Newton at any time subject to the [unbonding period](/glossary/#unbonding-period) set for the chain.
+On mining of the unbonding tx in block $T$ of epoch $e$ , the Liquid Newton is locked.
+At $T+1$ the unbonding period begins.
+At the end of epoch $e$, the Liquid Newton is unlocked and burned, and unbonding shares are computed.
+At the end of the epoch in which the unbonding period expires, Newton is minted to the stake holder based on the unbonding shares.
+The unbonding Liquid Newton stake remains subject to any [slashing penalties](/glossary/#slashing-penalty) applied to the validator before unbonding completes and stake redemption occurs.

 ::: {.callout-note title="Note" collapse="false"}
-It's important to note that Liquid Newton is validator-specific and as such is not 1:1 fungible with Liquid Newton bonded to a different validator.
+It's important to note that Liquid Newton is validator-specific and as such is not `1:1` fungible with Liquid Newton bonded to a different validator.
 A validator may or may not have had [slashing penalties](/glossary/#slashing-penalty) applied and the redemption value of Liquid Newton may vary across validators according to their fault slashing history.
 :::

 ### Transferring Liquid Newton